 Maternity photography is a beautiful way to capture the wonderful moments of expecting a child.
 Maternity poses are endless, but there are some foolproof postures that you can apply both indoors and outdoors.

-Posing can also mean the difference between an okay photo and a great photo.
+Posing can mean the difference between an okay and an amazing photo.
 Here are 10 tips to help you achieve better maternity photos at your next maternity session.

 If you are photographing a couple, don’t forget to take photos of just the mom.
-Getting a good solid portrait of her embracing her bump is going to make for tender and meaningful photographs.
+Getting good maternity portraits of her embracing her bump is going to make for tender and meaningful photographs.

 Posing her in flattering ways can also create more depth and warmth to the photograph.
 Try putting her at a 45-degree angle from you.
 This way, we are putting more focus on the bump’s silhouette.
 This is especially helpful when the baby bump is small.

 Tell her to rub her belly and talk to her baby.
 If she feels awkward doing this, have her smile while looking down at her bump.
 Have her think of meeting the baby.
 This will get more authentic expressions in the maternity portraits.

 Take full length, mid-length, and up-close photos of her.
 Once you feel like you have taken enough solid portraits, experiment with different crops.

 Ask her to bend one leg.
 This pose helps to relax and shift the weight.
 It also adds more interesting lines leading to the baby bump, which is the focal point of the whole maternity photoshoot.

 During her portrait session, try and keep her hands moving as well as where she is looking.
 Have her look at you, at her partner, down her shoulder, at her belly.

 When she looks at her belly, have her poke her neck out towards the camera and actually look at her feet.
 This will avoid getting any squished chins.